YaleDHLab/intertext/README.md

 ## Running on a Compute Cluster

-If you have access to a multi-node compute cluster (a.k.a. a supercomputer), you can run intertext jobs by creating a number of jobs and passing two integer arguments to each intertext process on the command line.
+If you have access to a multi-node compute cluster (a.k.a. a supercomputer), you can run intertext jobs by creating a number of jobs and passing `worker_id` and `worker_count` to the intertext process.
 The first of these arguments should identify the index value of the given job, and the second should identify the total number of jobs that will run.
-For example, to run 75 jobs on a Sun Grid Engine queueing system that uses `module` as a dependency manager, one can submit the following job task:
+For example, to run 75 jobs on a Sun Grid Engine queueing system that uses `module` as a dependency manager, one can submit the following job file:

 ```bash
 #!/bin/bash